Dark417/dark417.github.io/_posts/2018-12-15-Discriminative-Models.md

 toc_sticky: true
 category: Machine Learning
 excerpt: "This post is a translation for one of Wei's posts in his machine learning notes."
-title: Generative Learning Algorithm in Chinese
+title: Discriminative Learning Algorithm / 分类学习算法
 ---
 Please note this post is a study note translated to Chinese by me.
 Click [here](https://wei2624.github.io/MachineLearning/sv_discriminative_model/) to see the original English version in Wei's homepage.